 Finding a Purpose

 With a young daughter to raise and put through college and his loving wife Sandi a huge part of his life, Daniel had a lot to live for.
-He wasn’t willing to give up, and with Sandi as his silent (as she calls herself!) yet strong partner by his side, he found Hope4Cancer Institute through a “long-shot” referral of one of his doctors.
+He wasn’t willing to give up, and with Sandi as his silent (as she calls herself!) yet strong partner by his side, he found Hope4Cancer Treatment Centers through a “long-shot” referral of one of his doctors.

 Daniel spoke with Dr. Antonio Jimenez, Hope4Cancer’s Medical Director.
 Eight years after that conversation, Charles recalls is as clear as it was yesterday.
 Dr. Jimenez said, “Charles, if you come to Hope4Cancer, you will not die of cancer.”
 Encouraged by what he had heard about Dr. Jimenez’s success with removing cancer from the liver, Charles was willing to give this a shot – which he knew, would be his last one.
 Watch the video to hear the rest of his amazing journey.

-Seven years later, in June 2015, Charles traveled to Hope4Cancer Institute in response to his doctor’s invitation to be interviewed by Ty Bollinger for the “Global Quest for the Cures” series to be aired in October 2015.
+Seven years later, in June 2015, Charles traveled to Hope4Cancer Treatment Centers in response to his doctor’s invitation to be interviewed by Ty Bollinger for the “Global Quest for the Cures” series to be aired in October 2015.
 Charles also participated in a lively and emotional round table with Ty and other current and ex-Hope4Cancer patients.